 There appears to be some unknown controlling factor in scoliosis that causes a healthy spine to assume an unusual shape.
 Is there a genetic component?
 An emotional factor?
 Is it the nervous system?
-If there is anything that all scoliosis researchers Scoliosis is not serious unless the curvature of the spine is severe, but it is overtreated almost as often as it is overdiagnosed.
+If there is anything that all scoliosis researchers can agree on, it's that few of them agree.